Victoria Methodist Church: History

+Closure of church in 2020 and current use

 In 2020, the church closed permanently as a place of worship.
 Due to the COVID-19 pandemic, the church was struggling financially and had limited voluntary help available to continue running for its largely elderly congregation, most of whom were unable to attend due to lockdown measures.
 A final service was held on 10 October 2020.

+On 20 April 2026, the former church reopened as the venue of the Boost Rebound Therapy and Trampolining Club.
+It operates as a specialist centre for structured therapeutic and recreational sessions, and is used for rebound therapy and trampolining activities.

 Architecture

 Victoria Methodist Church is constructed of local stone, with facings in Nailsea stone and dressings in Hamstone.
 The walls are lined with brick internally.
 The church is designed in the Gothic style and was influenced by the design of the Methodist Church at Boscombe.
 It was built to accommodate 700 persons and has a tower, 65 feet in height.

 Original fittings included an oak pulpit on a base of Portland stone.
 The font, reading desk, altar table, vestibule table and other fittings were made from English oak.
 The organ was built and installed by the John Compton Organ Company Ltd. The stained glass of the east window depicts Sacrifice and Victory, and is a memorial to the local men who lost their lives during World War I. Although it had suffered significant damage, the war memorial tablet from the former church was salvaged, repaired and placed over the inner west door.